khuda-4th/KHUDA_NLP_Diary_for_F/app/app_description.md

 # Friday App

 ## Docker Environment
-- Need to set Port Configuration as **[-p 8501:8501 -p 8502:8502]** during Docker Run Command
+- Need to set Port Configuration as **'''-p 8501:8501 -p 8502:8502'''** during Docker Run Command
 - All the Requirements(libraries) for running app_st.py(streamlit app for Friday) freezed in **requirements.txt**
-  - in order to install and use kobert-tokenizer from skt/koBERT-base-1, we had to run **[pip install git+https://git@github.com/SKTBrain/KoBERT.git@master]** separately.
+  - in order to install and use kobert-tokenizer from skt/koBERT-base-1, we had to run *'''[pip install git+https://git@github.com/SKTBrain/KoBERT.git@master'''** separately.
 - Tested in Docker Container environment running on a GPU server with 2 RTX3090 GPUs, while connected through SSH.

 ## koGPT2